jdc-art/FinalProject/README.md

 TODO:

-Brick hitboxes
+Brick hitboxes,
-Menu and 3 Basic Levels to play
+Menu and 3 Basic Levels to play,
 Polish